Felicia Keesing: Awards and recognition

 Keesing received a National Science Foundation CAREER Award and a Presidential Early Career Award for Scientists and Engineers in 1999.
 She is a fellow of the Ecological Society of America (2019) and a fellow of the American Association for the Advancement of Science (2021).
 In 2022, she was awarded the International Cosmos Prize.
+Keesing was awarded a Guggenheim Fellowship in 2023, and received the C. Hart Merriam award from the American Society of Mammalogists in 2024 in recognition of "outstanding research in mammalogy over a period of at least 10 years".